Andre053/Toronto-Daily-Shelter-Overnight-Service-Usage/README.md

 - The map has functionality to show Toronto by neighbourhood, but the data lacks any feature to link each record to the neighbourhood
 - Data is available back to 2021, but currently only data until the beginning of 2025 is utilized
 - Various limitations about the data itself are presented on the City's daily report
+- Currently there are a handful of FSAs that are on the map, but are not mentioned in the data.
+More investigation needed